Puerto Rico halts primary voting in centers lacking ballots

 The primaries for voting centers that had not received ballots by early afternoon are expected to be rescheduled, while voting would continue elsewhere, the commission said.

+Gireliz Zambrana, a 31-year-old federal employee, worried about the number of people gathered at a voting center in Río Grande as they huddled together while waiting for it to open.

+“They were trying to get away from the sun,” he said, adding that he never got to cast his vote.

-The president of that party, Thomas Rivera Schatz, along with the president of the main opposition Popular Democratic Party, held a joint press conference and said they agreed the remaining primaries should be held on Aug.
-16. The two parties are both holding their primary elections with the winning nominees among six gubernatorial candidates in November’s general election.
+The president of the governor's party, Thomas Rivera Schatz, along with the president of the main opposition Popular Democratic Party, held an unusual joint press conference and said they agreed the remaining primaries should be held on Aug.
+16, a move that Vázquez said she supported.
+The two parties are both holding their primary elections with the winning nominees among six gubernatorial candidates in November’s general election.

 Other politicians argued that the entire primary be scrapped and held at another date.

-An incredulous Schatz noted that there were still trucks with ballots inside parked at the commission’s headquarters as they spoke there.
+An incredulous Schatz noted that there were still trucks with ballots inside parked at the commission’s headquarters as they spoke there on Sunday afternoon.

 “The question is, why haven’t they left?” he said.